ESL Frequently Asked Questions (FAQs)

 If I take ESL classes at Cypress College, will they help me transfer to other colleges and universities?

-• ESL 109 & ESL 108 fulfill the Humanities C2 GE requirement for CSU transfer.
+- ESL 109 & ESL 108 fulfill the Humanities requirements for UC (IGETC 3B) and CSU (C2) GE requirements for transfer.

 If I take ESL classes at Cypress College, will they help me get a Cypress College degree?

 Yes!
-Beginning in fall 2020, our new advanced-level core courses fulfill GE requirements for the local degree:
+Our advanced-level core courses fulfill GE requirements for the local degree:

-• ESL 110 fulfills the written communication A1 requirement.
+- ESL 110 fulfills the written communication A1 requirement (equivalent to English 100/English 101).

 Should I take ESL 110 C or English 100 C?